legendu-net/blog/misc/content/2018/07/general-programming-tips/general-programming-tips.markdown

     and a default value might take a long time to run, it is better to set the defautl value to `None` and then calculalte the default value when the corresponding command is called.

+## Performance and Memory Profiling

+1. Always profile your application if you are not certain about the real performance of different algorithms/implementations.

+2. Warm up is important when profiling speed of applications.
+  Profession tools/frameworks often handle this automatically.
+  It is suggested that you leverage profession profiling/benchmark tools instead of writing your code to profile/benchmark your application.

 ## References